Which Five Industries Are Most Vulnerable to Cybercrime?

 Our own government organizations are a popular target among cybercriminals worldwide.
 Organizations on the local, state, and federal levels hold a lot of sensitive personal information, including:

-- Social security numbers
+• Social security numbers

-- Driver’s license numbers
+• Driver’s license numbers

-- Banking information
+• Banking information

+This data holds immense value for sale on dark web markets or even espionage.
 If accessed, hackers can use this information for blackmail, fraud, and even espionage.
 This isn’t just a risk for the United States.
 Cyberattacks in the global government sector rose by 95% in the second half of 2022.

 Experts believe that this massive growth is due to an increase in people working from home during and after the pandemic.
 This broadened the playing field, allowing for more holes in security.
-It also shows the need for robust security measures using data centers.
+It also shows the need for robust security measures in data centers.

 How TenHats Can Help